rithin-pullela-aws/opensearch-mcp-server/README.md

 The server can be configured through command-line arguments:

-To run the server go to src goler and run
+To run the server go to src Folder and run:
 ```bash
 python -m server --host 0.0.0.0 --port 9900
 ```